I don’t know about you, but I love learning facts and understanding more about our forests and woodlands.

-That’s why we’ve put together a compact list of 50 wonderful woodland facts just for you!
+That’s why we’ve put together a list of 75 wonderful woodland facts just for you!

 - Woodlands are defined as small forests with a lower total density of trees.